adilbaig/pagerduty/README.md

 $request = $pagerDuty->makeRequest(PagerDuty::TYPE_TRIGGER, "Service is down");
 echo "Request : ", json_encode($request);

+/*
-//Send the request and read the response in $response
+ * Send the request and read the response in $response.
+ * $pagerDuty->send - returns the response code
+ *
+ * If the second argument is provided it is filled with the response as an assocative array.
+ * You can log this output.
+The second argument is OPTIONAL.
+ */
 $response = array();
 $responseCode = $pagerDuty->send($request, $response);